 Where You Find Help for Addiction and PTSD

 If you suffer PTSD today or trauma in your past, seek trauma informed care at a quality rehab treatment center.
-Through this knowledgeable care, you start healing your brain as you stop hiding behind your substance abuse and addiction.
+Through this knowledgeable care, you start healing your brain as you stop hiding behind your substance use and addiction.
 Young men just like you take these steps into young adult rehab programs each year and start living a better, PTSD-free life as a result.

 Therapies, programs, and services to seek for your best results include:

-- Residential rehab treatment
+- Addiction rehab treatment

 - Housing among male peers in treatment